 We need the arts, for a better quality of life.
 While the needs of the artist, are for a greater equality of living standard!
 Our goal in art and life must be similar.
 We must enable fulfilment of potential.
 Too often in the specific field of the arts, the contrast is falsely assumed, or wrongly made, between public art and private achievement, subsidy or success, the obscure and the ostentatious.
 So it is in politics, one way or the other, win or lose, left or right.
 But the truth is often in between and beyond.
 This is a metaphor for much in our discourse and debate.
 It can serve us when seeking to advance ideas.
 Why must the answer to that which we do not like, automatically be the opposite of it?
 Why does it have to be either or, why can’t it be neither and something more?

 In order to achieve this, we are indeed, changing the political culture, and doing so on the political stage.
 If politics is the art of the possible, then a political artist can help make things possible.
 Here is the context of a cause,and a setting for its significance.

 But for some today, and for some time, what we can see and say, is there is a culture shock.
 Forces are rejecting the cultural norms of liberal societies.
-There are indeed cultural influences that are themselves, hostile to our popular culture.
+There is a culture war being fought out by some.
+There are also cultural influences that are themselves, hostile to any popular culture.
 But we cannot successfully combat that which is not understood.
 We shall though, here, go beyond multiculturalism, and way beyond moral and cultural relativism.
-We can defeat the extremism, overcoming cynicism, racism, antisemitism, with an effort for humanitarianism, combining pragmatism, realism, idealism.
+We can defeat extremism, overcoming cynicism, racism, antisemitism, with an effort for humanitarianism, combining pragmatism, realism, idealism.